Medical Laboratory Technology (MLT)

 Career Opportunities

-Due to a national shortage of MLTs in conjunction with an aging population in the coastal region, the local demand for laboratory professionals is growing.
-Placement for MLTs possesses a fairly high rate, and potential employment for students who complete this program include placement in local healthcare laboratories in hospitals, medical offices and research facilities.
+Due to a national shortage of Medical Laboratory Technicians (MLTs) and an aging population in the coastal region, the local demand for laboratory professionals is growing.
+Employment opportunities for graduates are strong, with placement available in hospitals, medical offices, and research facilities.

 Program Links